 Fast-forward to 2019, and there are plans on the table for concert venues, breweries, apartment buildings and condos that will all dramatically shape the area now known as Midtown.

 Located just north of the RSVP hotel at 605 W. Peach, the 11,000 sq.ft Monarch building will be a 3 story mixed-use building that will include retail, commercial and residential space.
 The building will have 3 residential units on the top floor with two, two-bedroom units and one studio with modern design elements.
-For updates on this project follow @monarch_bozeman on Instagram.
+Click here to see the units currently for sale in The Monarch building.
 Photo credit: www.monarchbozeman.com.

 West Peach Condos

 These two-story condos will be built at Peach Street and Third Avenue, just South of North Grand Park.
 There will be 17 condos in this development with three bedrooms, three bathrooms, an office, heated 2 car garage, patios, and balconies.
 Amenities will include stainless steel appliances, quartz countertops, guest parking, snow, and trash removal.
 A few of the condos are currently listed on the market, priced at $569,900 for 1,523 sq.ft.
 Click here to see the West Peach Condos that are currently for sale.
 The project will be built in 4 phases.
 Visit www.westpeach.com for more information.
 Listed by: Julien Morice, Berkshire Hathaway Bozeman.